CiroZhang/cse15l-lab-reports/lab2.md

 ## /add-message?s=Hello
 ![Image](Add1.png)
 * If we ignore the methods called by Server.java when we started the server, the method call by StringServer is HandleRequest inside of the class Handler.
 Which help us add the message.
-* The relevant argument that gets passed to the method HandleRequest will be the url as a Java URI, so in this case a new URI(http://localhost:4000/add-message?s=Hello).
-There is only one class field for the class, which is an ArrayList<String> called arr, which starts out empty.
+* The relevant argument to those method HandleRequest is the url.
+So in this case it will be a new Java URI at URI(http://localhost:4000/add-message?s=Hello).
+There are two class field for the class, which is text, which stores the text that will be showned on the website and starts our empty, and num, which is the number of text we added
-* After this HandleRequest is called, arr will now contain one String "Hello".
+* After this HandleRequest is called, num is now 1 and text contains "1.
+Hello \n"